Dakota Ridge races past Palmer Ridge for first 4A state title in school history

 Dakota Ridge wasted no time making history.

-Senior quarterback Kellen Behrendsen threw four first-half touchdown passes and finished with five total scores as Dakota Ridge rolled past Palmer Ridge 38–14 on Saturday at CSU’s Canvas Stadium to claim the program’s first CHSAA Class 4A state football championship.
+Senior quarterback Kellen Behrendsen threw four first-half touchdown passes and finished with five total scores as Dakota Ridge rolled past Palmer Ridge 38–14 on Saturday at CSU’s Canvas Stadium to claim the program’s first CHSAA Class 4A Colorado state high school football championship.

 The Eagles blitzed Palmer Ridge with 21 unanswered points in the opening quarter.
 Behrendsen opened the scoring with a 44-yard strike to senior running back Landon Kalsbeck at 8:08.
 Less than four minutes later, he hit Jaxson Arnold who took it to the house for an 84-yard touchdown.
 Dakota Ridge closed the quarter with a 6-yard scoring pass to Leo Lukosky with 46 seconds left, pushing the lead to 21–0 after three straight extra points by Aydan Smith.